unaidiaz/Donkey-Kong-3C1V/README.md

 Climb the ladders in order to rescue the princess!

 Our team members contributions are the same for everyone.
 We had our backs covered all the time.
-While someone was doing a task, another memer was there to help him, so if we say that all the members contributed in every section that makes the game: Programming, Game Design, UI, Bug Fixing, QA Testing...
+While someone was doing a task, another member was there to help him, so if we say that all the members contributed in every section that makes the game: Programming, Game Design, UI, Bug Fixing, QA Testing...

 <h3>Created By</h3>
 David Lira, Adrián Aroca, Albert Pou, Unai Díaz de Garayo.